 Like different seasonings complement different proteins better than others, different types of wood complement different proteins better than others as well.
 Fruit woods such as alder, apple, cherry or pecan are certainly more delicate than options such as oak, hickory or mesquite.
 I often will combine two different types of wood to smoke with such as hickory and cherry.

 You have to realize, the amount of flavor we get from wood chips, chunks or logs, will be relational to the amount of time the pork is actually on a grill or smoker.
 Surely a pork shoulder that has been smoking for 10 hours will have more of the flavor from the wood burning vs perhaps a pork chop that is cooking for 15 minutes.
-Now granted, there are a ton of factors that come into play here.
+Granted, there are a ton of factors that come into play here.
 The thickness of the meat, the temperature of the grill, the moisture level in the smoker, the length of time we are cooking and many more.
 Can you just cook over charcoal with no additional wood added?
 Absolutely!
 At the end of the day, charcoal is actual wood and it will still provide plenty of flavor.

 What is the take home lesson here?
 This is supposed to be fun!
 The joy of cooking is experimenting with things like time, temperature and different flavors to create a meal that in the end, we are proud of.